Effect.AI Market Cap Reaches $4.52 Million (EFX)

-Effect.AI (CURRENCY:EFX) traded flat against the dollar during the 24 hour period ending at 8:00 AM E.T. on February 23rd.
-Effect.AI has a total market capitalization of $4.52 million and approximately $103,280.00 worth of Effect.AI was traded on exchanges in the last 24 hours.
-One Effect.AI coin can now be bought for $0.0179 or 0.00000042 BTC on popular cryptocurrency exchanges.
-Over the last week, Effect.AI has traded flat against the dollar.
+Effect.AI (CURRENCY:EFX) traded flat against the dollar during the 24 hour period ending at 17:00 PM E.T. on February 28th.
+Effect.AI has a market cap of $4.52 million and approximately $103,280.00 worth of Effect.AI was traded on exchanges in the last 24 hours.
+One Effect.AI coin can now be purchased for about $0.0179 or 0.00000042 BTC on popular cryptocurrency exchanges.
+In the last seven days, Effect.AI has traded flat against the dollar.

 - Kava.io (KAVA) traded flat against the dollar and now trades at $5.62 or 0.00012724 BTC.